 Question 2: Where Do People You Know Go?

-Not only can you get great recommendations on gyms in your area, you might be able to find a workout partner to give you some accountability.
+Not only can you get great recommendations on gyms in your area, you might be able to find a workout partner to help keep you accountable.

 Question 3: How Much Does It Cost?